 The original light was identical to the one in service at Horse Island Lighthouse, a 14" diameter parabolic reflector/lamp system utilizing eight lamps and reflectors, showing a fixed white light for 14 miles.
 Four reflectors faced the lake and two were positioned on each side.
 This apparatus initially burned whale oil from a 24-hour reservoir and utilized a secondary frost lamp in particularly cold weather to warm the main lamp, assisting combustion in temperatures that would thicken fuel standing in the reservoir.
 The 1858 Light List reports that the lamp system was upgraded during 1855 with replacement of the reflectors by a Hains Mineral Oil fountain lamp, a single burner, and a 270-degree, 6th order Fresnel lens, 18" in height and approximately 12" in diameter.

-Lewis Conant became Selkirk's first keeper on activation in August, 1838 Relieved by Lucius B. Cole on July 20, 1849 Charles M. Lewis assumed command on October 6, 1854 Relieved by A. H. Weed on March 2, 1857
+Lewis Conant became Selkirk's first keeper upon activation in August 1838.
+He was relieved by Lucius B. Cole on July 20, 1849.
+Charles M. Lewis assumed command on October 6, 1854 and was relieved by A. H. Weed on March 2, 1857.

 - Designated Historic Landmark

-The Selkirk Lighthouse was dedicated as a "Designated Historic Landmark" by the Oswego, NY Heritage Foundation in November, 1976, and elected to the National Register of Historic Places in March, 1979.
+The Selkirk Lighthouse was dedicated as a "Designated Historic Landmark" by the Oswego, NY Heritage Foundation in November 1976, and elected to the National Register of Historic Places in March of 1979.